Frequently Asked Questions About Gen-AI

 How can I design assignments in ways that deter inappropriate uses of Gen-AI?

 Answer: There are a range of strategies available.
 The best strategy will depend on your learning objectives, pedagogy, and topic.
-Many strategies involve shifting the focus from product to process, which has been shown to be beneficial for learning.
+Many involve shifting the focus from product to process, which has been shown to be beneficial for learning.
 Entering an assignment prompt into a Gen-AI tool will reveal how these tools respond to the prompt.
 Here are some suggestions:

 • Instead of a few high-stakes assignments, have students complete several lower-stakes assignments.
 Some of these could be designed to be completed in class.
 Some could be weekly response papers or questions: e.g., you might ask students to identify what they found most interesting in this week’s reading or lectures and why that interested them; or what they found most challenging, whether they are they still struggling to understand it and, if not, how they achieved clarity; etc.